Orthogonal matrix: Randomization

 Some numerical applications, such as Monte Carlo methods and exploration of high-dimensional data spaces, require generation of uniformly distributed random orthogonal matrices.
 In this context, "uniform" is defined in terms of Haar measure, which essentially requires that the distribution not change if multiplied by any freely chosen orthogonal matrix.
-Orthogonalizing matrices with independent uniformly distributed random entries does not result in uniformly distributed orthogonal matrices, but the QR decomposition of independent normally distributed random entries does, as long as the diagonal of R contains only positive entries (Mezzadri 2006).
-Stewart (1980) replaced this with a more efficient idea that Diaconis & Shahshahani (1987) later generalized as the "subgroup algorithm" (in which form it works just as well for permutations and rotations).
+Orthogonalizing matrices with independent uniformly distributed random entries does not result in uniformly distributed orthogonal matrices, but the QR decomposition of independent normally distributed random entries does, as long as the diagonal of R contains only positive entries.
+G. W. Stewart of UMD replaced this with a more efficient idea that Persi Diaconis of Stanford and Mehrdad Shahshahani of JPL later generalized as the "subgroup algorithm" (in which form it works just as well for permutations and rotations).
 To generate an (n + 1) × (n + 1) orthogonal matrix, take an n × n one and a uniformly distributed unit vector of dimension n + 1.
 Construct a Householder reflection from the vector, then apply it to the smaller matrix (embedded in the larger size with a 1 at the bottom right corner).